 Heather Rinaldi’s lifelong connection with the soil led her to research soil microbiology in an effort to naturally improve production for farmers, ranchers and urban homesteaders.
 Heather enjoys waxing poetic on the merits of worms, fungi, bacteria, and protozoa in our soil ecosystem, which leads to lots of missed party invitations (but can solve all the perplexing problems you have with your property).
-To learn more about the Texas Worm Ranch and the herds of worms that process over 100 tons of organic material a year into biologically rich worm castings.
+To learn more about the Texas Worm Ranch and the herds of worms that process over 100 tons of organic material a year into biologically rich worm castings through vermicomposting.

 Joanne Olszewski is the co-author of the 35th anniversary edition of Worms Eat My Garbage.
 A close friend of the book’s original author, the late Mary Appelhof, Olszewski is a fellow vermi-enthusiast and the owner of Worm Woman Inc., which manufactures and sells the Worm-A-Way worm bin.

-Check out the MOTHER EARTH NEWS Bookstore for more resources that may pique your interests!
+Check out the MOTHER EARTH NEWS Bookstore for more resources that may interest you.

-Check out the MOTHER EARTH NEWS FAIR page for an opportunity to see our podcast guest live!
+Go to the MOTHER EARTH NEWS FAIR page for an opportunity to see some of our podcast guests live.

-The Mother Earth News and Friends podcast is a production of Ogden Publications.
+The Mother Earth News and Friends Podcasts are a production of Ogden Publications